albertometelli/albertometelli.github.io/_pages/jobs.md

 PhD Positions
 ---
-I am seeking PhD students to work on reinforcement learning, starting in September 2025.
+I am seeking PhD students to work on reinforcement learning, starting from September 2025.
 These are fully funded, full-time research positions with no mandatory teaching duties (though teaching is possible) and an expected duration of three years.
 Successful candidates will work under my direct supervision at the [RL3](https://rl.airlab.deib.polimi.it/) research group at Politecnico di Milano, with opportunities to collaborate with other researchers in the group.

 I am looking for candidates interested in either theoretical or experimental research.
 Ideal candidates for theoretical research should have a strong background in mathematics, including calculus, linear algebra, probability, and statistics.
 Ideal candidates for experimental research should have a strong background in computer science, including algorithms, data structures, and programming, as well as experience with frameworks like PyTorch and familiarity with using GPUs.
 In both cases, a minimal background in both fields is required.
 Additionally, some familiarity with machine learning is expected, and knowledge of reinforcement learning will be considered a plus.
 Strong communication skills in both written and spoken English are also important.